 - Base for Decision Making: Opportunity cost provides support for making an appropriate choice while selecting one out of many available alternatives.

 - Price Determination: Based on the expenses incurred in the procurement of any goods or services along with the cost which may have been committed to acquiring alternative options, the price of the products or services is determined.

 - Efficient Resource Allocation: It helps in investing the resources in the right opportunity by analysing the opportunity cost of all the alternatives.

-- Remuneration Decisions: In organisations, it played a crucial role in determining the expected value an employee would create for the organisation in comparison to the other alternatives available and deciding his remuneration accordingly.
+- Remuneration Decisions: In organisations, it played a crucial role in determining the expected value an employee would create for the organisation.
+It is acquired after his/her comparison to the other alternatives available, and thus, personnel remuneration is considered accordingly.

-- Alternatives: The various options available in front of a person to make a right choice is called alternatives.
+- Alternatives: The various options available in front of a person to make the right choice is called alternatives.

 - Trade-off: Trade-off signifies the compromise of single or multiple things one makes for acquiring the desired product or service.

-- Law of Increased Opportunity Cost: The law of increased opportunity cost explains that as the production increases, the opportunity cost arises for producing the next unit, thus increasing the company’s opportunity cost.
+- Law of Increased Opportunity Cost: The law of increased opportunity cost explains that as the production increases, the opportunity cost arises for producing the next unit.
+Thus, expanding the company’s opportunity cost.

 Options are unlimited, but all of those may not fulfil the investing criteria of a person.
-Therefore, a decision for selecting the most appropriate opportunity of all, depending on the requirements, priorities and taste of the person, is necessary.
+Therefore, a decision for selecting the most appropriate opportunity out of all, depending upon the requirements, priorities and taste of the person, is necessary.